DidoMarchet/scss-utopia/README.md

 :rocket: Type `npm i scss-utopia` is damned **cool**.

 # Thanks
-A speical thank for the inspiration and snippets to:
+Special thanks for the inspiration and snippets to:

 - [hugogiraudel.com/](https://hugogiraudel.com/) who let me to use his scss snippets
 - [eduardoboucas/include-media](https://github.com/eduardoboucas/include-media) the wonderful library who inspire me to create the structure of the [breakpoints](#breakpoints) and the [react mixin](#use-breakpoints)